hiatus/libaes/README.md

 libaes
 ======
-A fast implementation of the current AES (Rijndael cipher) in ECB and CBC modes.
+A fast and (enough) implementation of the current AES (Rijndael cipher) in ECB and CBC modes.

 API
 ---